 Anri Sala employs moving images and their soundtracks to probe historical ruptures and failures of language.
-He explores non-verbal modes of expression through narratives or ideas that can be shared through music or pictures.
-This distance from a ‘logical’, direct, language-based understanding, opens the door to multiple perspectives and interpretations.
-His work encompasses video installations, sculptures, photographs, performances and movie scores.
-In contrast with traditional cinema, his distinctive use of film challenges the supremacy of the image, allowing sound and musical scores to serve as important narrative cues.
-The music in his practice speaks to history and memory; it brings together the past, present, and future of the viewer into a single filmic experience.
-This “continuous present" found in Sala’s work has the effect of grounding the audience in a specific moment rather than allowing them to feel projected into the illusion of what they see.
-His films are presented in a wide range of immersive spaces that must be experienced with the whole body, in modified environments with careful lighting and sound design that stimulate a visceral experience of the architecture.
-By creating this state of awareness, the artist urges us to reconsider the relationship of our own space and time to the location and historical moment depicted in the films –an exercise in civil resistance with profound political implications.
+Using a variety of platforms –video installation, sculpture, photography, performance and movie scores–, he explores non-verbal modes of expression through narratives or ideas.
+By distancing us from a “logical”, direct, language-based understanding, his work opens the door to multiple perspectives and interpretations.
+In contrast with traditional cinema, his distinctive use of film challenges the supremacy of the image, allowing sound to serve as an important narrative cue: the music speaks to history and memory, it brings together the past, present, and future of the viewer into a single filmic experience.
+This “continuous present" found in Sala’s work has the effect of grounding the audience in a specific moment rather than projecting them into the illusion of what they see.
+His videos are presented in a wide range of immersive spaces that must be experienced with the whole body: modified environments with careful lighting and sound design that stimulate a visceral experience of the architecture.
+By creating this state of awareness, the artist proposes an exercise in civil resistance with political implications; his work allows us to reconsider the relationship of our own space and time to the location and historical moment depicted in the films.

-Anri Sala studied at the National Academy of Arts of Tirana, after which he attended the Ecole Nationale Supérieure des Arts Décoratifs in Paris.
-He completed his Postgraduate Studies in film directing at Le Fresnoy, Studio National des Arts Contemporains in Tourcoing, France.
-In 2001 he received the Young Artist Prize of the 49th Biennale di Venezia; he is the recipient of other prizes, including the Absolut Art Award (2011), the Prix Gilles Dusein, Paris (2000), the Best Documentary Film Award from the Filmfest in Tirana (2000); and the International Film Festival in Santiago de Compostela (1999).
+Anri Sala studied at the University of Arts (UART) in Tirana, after which he attended the École nationale supérieure des arts décoratifs in Paris.
+He completed his Postgraduate Studies in film directing at Le Fresnoy-Studio national des arts contemporains in Tourcoing, France.
+In 2001 he received the Young Artist Prize of the 49th Venice Biennial; he is the recipient of the Absolut Art Award 2011 and Prix Gilles-Dusein (2000).
+He has also been short listed for the Hugo Boss Prize (2002) and Preis der Nationalgalerie für junge Kunst (2005).

-Anri Sala currently lives and works between Paris and Berlin.
+Anri Sala lives and works in Paris and Berlin.